Gilles Saint-Paul: Career

 After receiving engineering degrees from the Ecole Polytechnique in 1985 and the Ecole des Ponts et Chaussées in 1987, Saint-Paul graduated with a master's degree in applied mathematics from Paris-Dauphine University.
 Saint-Paul earned his Ph.D. in economics in 1990 at the Massachusetts Institute of Technology, advised by Olivier Blanchard and Michael Piore.

 He taught economics at ENSAE ParisTech from 1990 to 1997 and at Pompeu Fabra University from 1997 to 2000.
 He is a professor at Paris School of Economics since 2006.
 He also holds the title of Global Professor of Economics at NYU Abu Dhabi.

 Work

 He has published four books and authored numerous articles in the top journals including a number path breaking contributions on the political economy of labour market reform.
 He is a CEPR Research Fellow and has been Director of the CEPR Labour Economics Programme since 2001.

 Awards

-He received the Yrjö Jahnsson Award awarded by the European Economic Association in 2007.
+Saint-Paul received the Yrjö Jahnsson Award awarded by the European Economic Association in 2007.